 How Do You Choose?

 The fact of the matter is that all anabolic steroids come with side effects, so it is important to weigh the benefits against the potential risks.
-Choosing a wet or dry steroid is often as simple as determining whether you want a bulking or cutting cycle.
+Choosing a wet or dry is often as simple as determining whether you want a bulking or cutting cycle.
 Adding more fluid to the body boosts short-term gains and strength; removing fluid from the body provides a toned look prior to shows and competitions.
 Although the wet and dry effects of these compounds are beneficial in certain circumstances, they can also cause issues.
 Too much fluid increases the volume of blood, which increases blood pressure in turn.
 Conversely, too little fluid may cause joint pain and muscle cramps.

 Finding a Balance